 Shortly you will receive an invitation to join the SAFE Community Facebook group.
-This is a great place to keep up to date with what is happening around the barn.
+If you do not, it could be that the Volunteer Manager cannot find you, or tell which profile is yours.
+(Feel free to friend Skye Guidotti and you will be added to the group shortly) This is a great place to keep up to date with what is happening around the barn.
 Participation is voluntary, but most volunteers find it is a great way to keep current on adoptions, events, and SAFE news.
 Membership in the SAFE Community Facebook group is limited to present and former SAFE volunteers, and to minimize clutter, posting in this group is strictly limited to SAFE related topics only.